markstringer-dti/markstringer-dti.github.io/dti.md

 The team identified some problems.
 They explained to the leadership what those problems were.
 The leadership ignored them, or got angry, or suggested that if the team knew how to do their jobs, there wouldn't be a problem.
 The team noticed this.
 They understood.
 They'd found an agreed activity - doing as they're told.
 They're smart people, so they've learned really quickly when it's better to not try to speak out or think for themselves.

-I saw this phenomenon so many times when I was working as an Agile coach that I gave it very depressing name - "the beaten down team."
+I saw this phenomenon so many times when I was working as an Agile coach that I gave it a very depressing name - "the beaten down team."
 Often, I would have been asked by the leaders to give this team an Agile training course.
 The idea being that a course, all by itself, would magically improve the performance of the team, or the performance of the project.

 No matter how many times they have been beaten down, a team will still respond to the right kind of opportunity to feed back.
 If you run retrospectives and give people an opportunity to speak, they will speak.
 They will talk if they think you are listening.
 They will see and appreciate you doing your best to raise their problems with the people who need to know about them.
 And sooner or later, they will talk about the pirate ship.
 Whatever it is that is the main problem that is preventing the project from succeeding.
 The thing that no one is talking about.